ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 .. include::  tutorial/prepare-cancellation.http
    :code:

-There are two possible types of cancellation reason - auction was `cancelled` or `unsuccessful`.
+There are two possible types of cancellation reason - tender was `cancelled` or `unsuccessful`.
 By default ``reasonType`` value is `cancelled`.

 You can change ``reasonType`` value to `unsuccessful`.